-Zika virus should be considered in potential donors with compatible symptoms and a history of recent travel (≤4 weeks) to Zika-affected areas (see https://www.who.int/emergencies/zika-virus/classification-tables/en/).
-The median incubation period of Zika virus associated disease is 5.9 days, with 99% of infected individuals clearing the virus within 23.4 days.
-Through sexual contact with men who have been in an area of Zika virus transmission anytime in the prior 6 months is also theoretically a risk factor, sexual transmission of Zika virus is extremely uncommon in Australia or New Zealand.

-Screening for Zika virus in asymptomatic donors is not recommended.
+Zika virus should be considered in potential donors with compatible symptoms and a history of recent travel (<4 weeks) to Zika-affected areas (https://wwwnc.cdc.gov/travel/page/zika-information) The median incubation period of Zika virus associated disease is 5.9 days, with 99% of infected individuals clearing the virus within 23.4 days.
+Although sexual contact with men who have been in an area of Zika virus transmission anytime in the prior 6 months is also theoretically a risk factor, sexual transmission of Zika virus is extremely uncommon in Australia or New Zealand.Screening for Zika virus in asymptomatic donors is not recommended.
 For donors with a history of recent travel to Zika virus-affected areas who do not have any symptoms of viral infection, the risk of Zika virus infection is very low and the consequences of Zika virus infection in transplant recipients have not been shown to be severe.